UK rock legends Oasis kick off 'historic' comeback tour

 Resale tickets costing thousands of pounds have surfaced, while fans have also been targeted by online scams.

 Liam appeared to make light of the furore Friday, reportedly telling fans: "Are you having a good time?
-Was it worth the pound sterling40,000 you paid for the ticket."
+Was it worth the £40,000 you paid for the ticket."

 Oasis are being supported in the UK by Richard Ashcroft, frontman of British rock band The Verve, as well as 1990s indie band Cast.